Forgot password

 Magneton, Pikachu ex, and Zapdos ex Pokémon TCG Pocket cards.

-Seeing Magneton, Pikachu ex, and Zapdos ex lumped together may look strange at first, but this is currently one of the biggest decks in Pokémon TCG Pocket.
+Seeing Magneton, Pikachu ex, and Zapdos ex lumped together may look strange at first, but this is currently one of the biggest decks in Pocket.
 It’s quick, it hits hard, and it’s enjoyable to play as well.

 This trio of zappy critters has the potential to one-shot a large portion of opponents thanks to the Circle Circuit and Thundering Hurricane attacks.
 Magneton is an easy set-up choice, too, thanks to its Volt Charge ability, and Supporters like Lt.
 Surge help to make Energy movement painless.

 If you’re keen on playing fast-paced decks that involve a little RNG, make sure to take a look at our guide to the best Pikachu ex deck list in the game.
+Our list features the Electrode line alongside Zapdos and Zapdos ex to maximize potential damage output, keeping it fast and deadly.

 It’s a lot of fun to bring to a battle, and it’s not overly complex or heavy on set-up requirements, either.
-If you’re just getting started with Pokémon TCG Pocket, this is arguably the best deck you can start off building to get into the game.
+If you’re just getting started with Pocket, this is arguably the best deck you can start off building to get into the game.

 2) Articuno ex